TileDB-Inc/TileDB-Trino/docs/Examples.md

 # Examples

-Below are various examples for querying data with the TileDB Presto connector.
+Below are various examples for querying data with the TileDB Trino connector.

 ## SQL Examples